Skip to main content

 Multi-Stage Retrieval Pipelines

-Rather than a single retrieval step, advanced RAG systems employ multi-stage pipelines that progressively refine and expand the search space:
+Rather than a single retrieval step, advanced RAG systems employ multi-stage pipelines that progressively refine and expand the search space30.
+Multi-stage retrieval has emerged as a promising approach where initial lightweight filters narrow down the dataset before applying more computationally intensive methods31:

 1. Query Analysis: Understanding query intent, complexity, and required information types